Italian Sausage Rice Recipe | Easy One Pan Meal

 Recipe Variations & Helpful Tips

-- Add your favorite shredded cheese at the end, cover, and let the residual heat melt it.
+- For a cheesy twist, sprinkle on four favorite shredded cheeses at the end, cover, and let the residual heat melt them.

-- Diced zucchini, mushrooms, bell peppers, or chopped kale stretch the dish and add nutrition.
+- A can of beans, diced zucchini, mushrooms, or broccoli can stretch the dish and add nutrition.

 - If using a different type of rice, adjust the liquid and cooking times according to the package directions.

-- Cool completely and store in the refrigerator for up to four days or freeze for up to two months.
+- Cool completely, then store in the refrigerator for up to 4 days or freeze for up to 2 months.

 Equipment